FreeSlave/trashcan/README.md

 ## Currently missing features

-* Access to Deletion date
-* Notifying changes in trach can contents (or at least providing the data required to implement this feature for the library user).
+* Notifying changes in trash can contents (or at least providing the data required to implement this feature for the library user).

 ## Examples